CSCfi/HPCS/README.md

 You'll be able to configure your Spire Server interfacing specifying :
 - Address and port of the spire-server API.
 - Spire trust domain.
-- pre-command and spire-server-bin : f.e pre-command = "`kubectl exec -n spire spire-server-0 -- `" and spire-server-bin = "`spire-server`" will then be used to create cli interactions with the Spire Server socket (i.e : `kubectl exec -n spire spire-server-0 -- spire-server entry show`).
+- pre-command and spire-server-bin : e.g pre-command = "`kubectl exec -n spire spire-server-0 -- `" and spire-server-bin = "`spire-server`" will then be used to create cli interactions with the Spire Server socket (i.e : `kubectl exec -n spire spire-server-0 -- spire-server entry show`).
 Please keep this part as-it-is when running docker standalone and mount the spire-server directory at it's default path (`/tmp/spire-server`).

-And vault configuration will work the same as for the client (using a base `url` config).
+Vault configuration will work the same as for the client (using a base `url` config).
 The main difference is that you need to specify the name of the spire-server role in the Vault.
 This role needs to be created manually and needs to be bound to a policy allowing it to create policies and roles for clients (data/container preparation) and workloads (accessing data/container).

 ```ini
 [spire-server]